evidence-dev/evidence/sites/docs/docs/components/sankey-diagram.md

-The syntax for multi-level sankey diagrams is the same, but the underlying query must represent all the levels using the same `sourceCol` and `targetCol`, so it is necessary to `union` each level together.  `sourceCal` nodes on the next level will be linked to `targetCol` nodes in the previous level with the same name.
+The syntax for multi-level sankey diagrams is the same, but the underlying query must represent all the levels using the same `sourceCol` and `targetCol`, so it is necessary to `union` each level together.  `sourceCol` nodes on the next level will be linked to `targetCol` nodes in the previous level with the same name.

 For example, here is the source for the visuals above.